Security Tip: Protect yourself during tax season

 Tax season is approaching.
-Prepare yourself for April with these security tips from Stuart in the South Slope IT department.
+Prepare yourself for April with these security tips.

 Tax Security Incidents on the rise.

 - Nearly double the number of tax-related scam incidents were viewed by the IRS in 2018 compared to 2017.